Abhiroop/Abhiroop.github.io/_posts/2017-10-28-Haskell-Red-Black-Tree.md

 The above algorithm was first devised by Stefan Kahrs from University of Kent.
 There is an alternate red black deletion algorithm devised by Matt Might which uses auxiliary colors to simplify the cases.
 He has blogged about it in great detail [here](http://matt.might.net/articles/red-black-delete/).

 While the case of deletion is quite involved, if you take a look at the entire code for the red black tree, its hardly 100 lines of Haskell.
 And it is persistent in nature by default.
-It would be much more difficult designing a thread safe red black tree in any other language.
+It would be much more difficult designing a thread safe red black tree in any other imperative language.
 Most importantly, when teaching someone data structures for the first time, the syntax never intrudes on the way of the logic of the program.
-I have been working on this as part of a course on Advanced Data Structures and Algorithms that I am doing conducted by Dr. Venanzio Capretta and using Haskell has made understanding the logic dead simple.
+I have been working on this as part of a course on Advanced Data Structures and Algorithms that I am taking, and using Haskell has made understanding the logic dead simple.

 -------------------------------------------------------------

 Type Level Trees
 -----------------

 In addition if we want, we can encode these invariants at the type level.
-Writing an entire type level Red Black Tree would require another post and Dr. Stephanie Weirich has done lots of work in that area and there are many of her [presentations available online](https://www.youtube.com/watch?v=n-b1PYbRUOY).
+Writing an entire type level Red Black Tree would require another post.

+Stephanie Weirich from University of Pennsylvania has done lots of work in that area and there are many of her [presentations available online](https://www.youtube.com/watch?v=n-b1PYbRUOY).

-As a small taste of what we can do, we can encode the simple invariant that "The difference between the height of 2 subtree is maximum 1" to ensure that a `BST` is balanced.
-Fot that what we need, is to raise a number to the type level and say that "if the height of left subtree is `n` then the height of the right subtree is either `n + 1` or `n - 1`".
+As a small taste of what we can do, we can encode the simple invariant that "The difference in height between the 2 subtrees is maximum 1" to ensure that a `BST` is balanced.
+Fot that, what we need, is to raise a number to the type level and say that "if the height of left subtree is `n` then the height of the right subtree is either `n + 1` or `n - 1` and vice versa".

 We can represent numbers simply using Peano numerals.
 But first we need a couple of language extensions: